We're Siggy, Laurel and Ash Hilton. We started this business with the goal of making the world's most ethical wedding ring.

 We started with a challenge: to make the world's most ethical wedding ring.
 To do this, we knew that we had to push ourselves beyond just focusing on ethical metal and recycled mailers, we had to weave it in to every aspect of our business.
 We broke our business down to three main categories of sustainability- The people we work and communicate with, the physical world and products we use and making our business personally sustainable by keeping it interesting, fulfilling and really fun.

 1) The people.
 We want to give great jobs to people in our community.
-We pay everyone a living wage, give great benefits, encourage honest communication and feedback, involve everyone in our decision making and give clear and transparent paths for professional growth within our company.
+We're certified living wage employers, give great benefits, encourage honest communication and feedback, involve everyone in our decision making and give clear and transparent paths for professional growth within our company.

 We all have a background in hospitality and and consider good service an art and an honour.
 We want your time interacting with Good Gold to be fun, clear, easy and completely hassle-free.